Ndegwadavid/Z-B-Validator/README.md

 # Z-B-Validator
-Repository for the zerobounce email validator service.
+Repository for the email validator service.
 Invention and beyond

 ## ASSUMPTIONS
 This are assumptions made during testing of zbv some might be changed or made configurable for a runtime server.